aryn-ai/sycamore/docs/source/tutorials/end_to_end_tutorials.md

 # Read from s3 and write to OpenSearch

 This tutorial provides a walkthrough of how to use Sycamore to prepare, enhance, and embed a PDF dataset from S3 and load it into a local OpenSearch cluster.
-We encourage to go over Sycamore's [key concepts](https://sycamore.readthedocs.io/en/stable/key_concepts/concepts.html) before you work through this tutorial.
-We will be using unstructured pdfs from the Sort Benchmark (sortbenchmark.org) website.
-This data is publicly available in S3 at `s3://aryn-public/sort-benchmark/pdf/`.
+We encourage to go over Sycamore's [Key Concepts](../key_concepts/concepts.md) before you work through this tutorial.
+We will be using unstructured pdfs from the [Sort Benchmark](http://sortbenchmark.org/) website.
+This data is publicly available in S3 here : ***s3://aryn-public/sort-benchmakr/pdf/***.

 ## Steps